Terms of Agreement The Collect Group Limited, Trading as Low Cost Parcels - April 2019

 6.1 Unless otherwise agreed to by LCP, the following items will not be carried by LCP: animals (including birds, fish, insects, larvae, pupae etc); complete firearms, firearm parts, ammunition, explosives, weapons or items that could be used as weapons (these include but are not limited to decorative swords, kitchen knives etc); dangerous goods (these include but are not limited to lithium batteries, dry ice, biological substances, UN classified dangerous goods and any goods specified as such under IATA, ADR or IMDG regulations); hazardous goods; human remains or ashes; illegal goods (these are goods which are considered illegal in the origin, the transit points and/or the destination countries and would include but not be limited to pirated goods, counterfeit goods and narcotics); imitation (replica) firearms, weapons, explosive devices or ammunition; ivory and other banned products; medical samples (includes bodily fluids and tissue samples); negotiable instruments in bearer form (this includes but is not limited to blank cheques, blank activated credit cards / debit cards / charge cards or cash dispenser cards and event tickets.); perishable items that require a temperature controlled environment; personal data; pornography; tobacco; toy guns.
 This list of items may be amended by LCP from time to time.

-6.2 Unless otherwise agreed in writing by LCP, the following items will be carried by LCP on the condition that there is no liability whatsoever for loss, whether with regard to the item itself or with regard to matters of a consequential nature.
+6.2 Unless otherwise agreed in writing by LCP, the following items will be carried by LCP on the condition that there is no liability whatsoever for loss or damage, whether with regard to the item itself or with regard to matters of a consequential nature.
 It remains for the customer to make adequate provision for such eventualities and to assume the risk while indemnifying LCP: antiques and art

 6.3 LCP may at its sole discretion refuse to carry other items not listed in paragraph 6.1